Connect with us

 If you do decide to schedule it, you can choose to install it while you’re sleeping or you can have your device remind you to install it at a later date when you’ve got some free time.

-The iOS 17.4 beta is plagued by problems.
-This will be the case through the duration of the beta testing process.
-Some of these problems might make it into the final version as well.
+The iOS 17.6 beta is plagued by problems and some of these problems might make it into the final version.

 Common problems include abnormal battery drain, Bluetooth issues, Wi-Fi problems, app instability, UI lag, crashes, and Exchange issues.